Flowsystem/pomes/README.md

 The `t()` function takes up to three arguments `t(textKey [, params, comments])`, where `textKey` is either the string to be translated or --- for pluralization --- an object as defined below.

-For setting the language in the redux store **redux-i18n** offers an action creator `setLanguage`.
+For setting the language in the redux store **pomes** offers an action creator `setLanguage`.

-To manage the translations in your React app, **redux-i18n** supports two choices:
+To manage the translations in your React app, **pomes** supports two choices:

 1. load all your translations into a one big JS object
 1. load your translations into a slice of your redux store

-For the latter **redux-i18n** provides an action function creator `setTranslations`.
+For the latter **pomes** provides an action function creator `setTranslations`.
 As `setTranslations` is an action function creator you need to add *redux-thunk* to your middleware for it to work.

-**redux-i18n** supports your store in plain JavaScript structures, but also if it is managed by help of *immutable.js*.
+**pomes** supports your store in plain JavaScript structures, but also if it is managed by help of *immutable.js*.

-Finally, **redux-i18n** offers scripts to generate a translations object from po files that can be managed in [Poedit](https://poedit.net/).
+Finally, **pomes** offers scripts to generate a translations object from po files that can be managed in [Poedit](https://poedit.net/).

 ## Usage